17 May 5 Friyays: May 11

 Sometimes I just decide that abject silliness needs to be a part of my Friyays and so I’ve chosen this video I first saw in 2012 while living in Ireland.
 It is a short story about a man and his dog, Fenton, who decides to chase a heard of deer through a park (mind the language).
 It makes me laugh, every time.
 You’re welcome.

 I am big fan of satire, especially when it helps us get through trying realities.
 Women in Ireland are facing an uphill battle, currently, to gain more autonomy over their pregnant bodies.
-On the 25th of this month the island will vote on a referendum to abolish the 8th Amendment, which among other things, criminalizes abortions even in cases of rape, fatal foetal abnormalities, or instances where the mother would die during childbirth.
+On the 25th of this month the island will vote on a referendum to abolish the 8th Amendment, which among other things, criminalizes abortions even in cases of rape, fatal fetal abnormalities, or instances where the mother would die during childbirth.
 In light of this, and the release of Season 2 of The Handmaid’s Tale, my favorite satirical online newspaper published this article.
 Harsh?
 Yes.
 But I chuckled along at the dark humor, which the Irish are known for.

 The Lesser Known Austen